Macrophage: Role in disease

 Intestinal macrophages have been shown to play a role in inflammatory bowel disease (IBD), such as Crohn's disease (CD) and ulcerative colitis (UC).
 In a healthy gut, intestinal macrophages limit the inflammatory response in the gut, but in a disease-state, intestinal macrophage numbers and diversity are altered.
 This leads to inflammation of the gut and disease symptoms of IBD.
 Intestinal macrophages are critical in maintaining gut homeostasis.
 The presence of inflammation or pathogen alters this homeostasis, and concurrently alters the intestinal macrophages.
 There has yet to be a determined mechanism for the alteration of the intestinal macrophages by recruitment of new monocytes or changes in the already present intestinal macrophages.

 Additionally, a new study reveals macrophages limit iron access to bacteria by releasing extracellular vesicles, improving sepsis outcomes.

 Media

 History

-Macrophages were first discovered late in the 19th century by Élie Metchnikoff.
+Macrophages were first discovered late in the 19th century by zoologist Élie Metchnikoff.
+Metchnikoff revolutionized the branch of macrophages by combining philosophical insights and the evolutionary study of life.
+Later on, Van Furth during the 1960s proposed the idea that circulating blood monocytes in adults allowed for the origin of all tissue macrophages.
+In recent years, publishing regarding macrophages has led people to believe that multiple resident tissue macrophages are independent of the blood monocytes as it is formed during the embryonic stage of development.
+Within the 21st century, all the ideas concerning the origin of macrophages (present in tissues) were compiled together to suggest that physiologically complex organisms, from macrophages independently by mechanisms that don't have to depend on the blood monocytes.